myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 ### Send Actuator Updated Value

-n order to let the dashboard know of the current status of an actuator, the device must publish that value to the corresponding channel.
+In order to let the dashboard know of the current status of an actuator, the device must publish that value to the corresponding channel.
 This will ensure that the widget state (on/off) remains consistent with the state of the actuator.

 | Topic	| PUB |	SUB |
 |-------|-------------------------------------------|---|---|